When stress begins to have an impact, medical clarity is needed.

 Balance does not follow a collection of individual measures, but a clear decision-making logic: first the situation is understood and medically classified, then targeted steps are derived and supported on this basis.

 The responsibility lies with clearly defined medical roles in the team.
 Psychotherapists and coaches complement the support within a coordinated, multi-professional framework.
-This creates orientation before intervention takes place - and a procedure that is comprehensible, safe and effective.
+This creates orientation before intervention - and a procedure that is comprehensible, safe and effective.

 Our programs